burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 However, we do not know about the support of `deprecated` attribute in the compiler itself.

-Fortunately such check now can be done in compiler time:
+Fortunately, such check now can be done in compiler time:

 ```cpp
 #if __has_cpp_attribute(deprecated)